richardgill/issue-template-check/docs/typescript-client/summarize.md

 **Use `filters` instead of `summariesFilter` if possible**

 Our advice is always to use `filters` where you can.
 This will give you a much quicker response.
 Use `summariesFilter` only to filter on summary results, or in complex cases where you need to combine a filter between a column and a summary result.

+**Use `consistency: "eventual"` if possible**

+Eventual consistency utilizes the dedicated concurrency connections of the Read Replica store, leaving more concurrency slots available for operations that can only operate on the Primary store, such as data inserts and updates.
+Which makes it less likely to reach the [concurrency limit](/rest-api/limits) of either Store type.

 **Use the aggregate endpoint**